ebullient/ttrpg-convert-cli/examples/templates/tools5e/README.md

 ## 5eTools alternate monster templates

+See the [Monster template reference](../../../docs/templates/dnd5e/QuteMonster/README.md) for additional attributes.

 - ***Fantasy Statblock* `statblock` in the body**
     - Monsters, objects, and vehicles that have `statblock: inline` will populate the *Fantasy Statblock* bestiary.
     - [monster2md-yamlStatblock-body.txt](monster2md-yamlStatblock-body.txt)